cloudability/metrics-agent/README.md

 ### Supported Versions

+#### 1.25 and below

+Kubernetes versions 1.25 and below are supported by the metrics agent on Azure cloud services (AKS).

 #### 1.24 and below

-Kubernetes versions 1.24 and below are supported by the metrics agent on GCP and Azure cloud services.

-#### 1.23 and below

-Kubernetes versions 1.23 and below are supported by the metrics agent on AWS cloud services
+Kubernetes versions 1.24 and below are supported by the metrics agent on AWS cloud services (EKS) and Google Cloud Platform (GKE).

 #### Architectures